zombierzn/vungle-resources/README.md

-Welcome to the repository for Vungle mobile video ads.

-As an alpha tester, you’ve been emailed a zip file with the SDK and a full sample app.
-You can find our Getting Started Guide [here](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-SDK-dev-guide.md).
-If you encounter any issues, please write us at alpha-testers@vungle.com.

-Thank you!
+Welcome to Vungle's resource hub!

+Here you'll find developer guides and documentation for our newest SDK's (version 3.0 and up).

+We've also posted sample apps so you can get a look at some practical integration.
+Note that our SDK's are not open-sourced, so you'll have to download them [here-iOS](https://v.vungle.com/dev/ios) and [here-Android](https://v.vungle.com/dev/android) for the full versions.

+If you encounter any issues, feel free to ping us at tech-support@vungle.com.

+Cheers!